StringEpsilon/verlauf/README.md

 # Verlauf

-Is a (work in progress) reimplementation of history version 4, aiming to keep compatibility while still offering new features and bugfixes that can't be added to history@4 without breaking semantic versioning.
+Is a reimplementation of history version 4, aiming to keep compatibility while still offering new features and bugfixes that can't be added to history@4 without breaking semantic versioning.

 Major differences: